1

 What are the 7 rules of merchandising?

-For a Merch Manager, the 7 rules of merchandising include understanding customer preferences, maintaining visual appeal, ensuring product availability, pricing appropriately, managing inventory efficiently, analyzing sales data, and staying current with market trends.
+For a Merch Manager, the 7 rules of merchandising include understanding customer preferences, maintaining visual appeal, ensuring product availability, pricing appropriately, managing inventory efficiently, analyzing sales data, and staying current with industry trends.
 These principles help optimize sales and improve store performance.
 Strong organizational skills and knowledge of merchandising tools are essential for success.

 What are the key skills and qualifications needed to thrive as a Merch Manager, and why are they important?